Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Experimental Evaluation

-First we specify the initial GR(1) specification that captures the engineers best guess at the relevant dynamics and guarantees for the Seaquest environment.
-The full specification makes use of Boolean variables and cannot be provided in full here (c.f., Appendix~\ref{sec:seaquestspec}), rather we provide a more concise abstraction below: \begin{itemize} \item The environment variables $\mathcal{X}$, correspond the the current $\texttt{oxygen}$ level and $\texttt{depth}$ of the submarine. \item The system variables $\mathcal{Y}$ correspond to the direction of the action use to move the submarine, in particular, $\texttt{up}$ or $\texttt{down}$. \end{itemize} The key environment assumptions ($\mathcal{A}$) are: \begin{itemize} \item \textbf{assumption1} -- oxygen depletion rate: $G((\texttt{depth} > 0 \land \texttt{oxygen} > 0) \to X(\texttt{oxygen}) = \texttt{oxygen} -1)$, i.e., a fixed oxygen depletion rate of one unit per timestep. \item \textbf{assumption2} -- movement of the submarine: $G((\texttt{depth}>0 \land \texttt{up}) \to X(\texttt{depth})=\texttt{depth} - 4)$, i.e., an $\texttt{up}$ action moves the submarine 4 positions (similarly for a $\texttt{down}$ action). \end{itemize} The key system guarantees ($\mathcal{G}$) are: \begin{itemize} \item \textbf{guarantee1} -- never run out of oxygen: $G(\neg(\texttt{oxygen} = 0))$, i.e., ensuring the submarine never runs out of oxygen and remains operational. \item \textbf{guarantee2} -- rescue divers at a given depth segment: \\ $G(\texttt{diver\_at\_depth}[i] \to F(\texttt{depth} =i))$, i.e., ensures we always eventually reach divers at a given depth. \end{itemize}
+\textbf{Formalizing the System Dynamics.} First we specify the initial GR(1) specification that captures the engineers best guess at the relevant dynamics and guarantees for the Seaquest environment.
+The full specification makes use of Boolean variables and cannot be provided in full here (c.f., Appendix~\ref{sec:seaquestspec}), rather we provide a simplified abstraction here in text: \begin{itemize} \item The environment variables $\mathcal{X}$, correspond the the current $\texttt{oxygen}$ level and $\texttt{depth}$ of the submarine. \item The system variables $\mathcal{Y}$ correspond to the direction of the action use to move the submarine, i.e., $\texttt{up}$ or $\texttt{down}$. \end{itemize} The key environment assumptions ($\mathcal{A}$) are: \begin{itemize} \item \textbf{assumption1} -- oxygen depletion rate: $G((\texttt{depth} > 0 \land \texttt{oxygen} > 0) \to X(\texttt{oxygen}) = \texttt{oxygen} -1)$, i.e., a fixed oxygen depletion rate of one unit per timestep. \item \textbf{assumption2} -- up and down movement of the submarine: $G((\texttt{depth}>0 \land \texttt{up}) \to X(\texttt{depth})=\texttt{depth} - 4)$, i.e., an $\texttt{up}$ action decreases the depth of the submarine by 4 (similarly a $\texttt{down}$ action increases depth by 4). \end{itemize} The key system guarantees ($\mathcal{G}$) are: \begin{itemize} \item \textbf{guarantee1} -- never run out of oxygen: $G(\neg(\texttt{oxygen} = 0))$, i.e., ensuring the submarine never runs out of oxygen and remains operational. \item \textbf{guarantee2} -- rescue divers at a given depth segment: \\ $G(\texttt{diver\_at\_depth}[i] \to F(\texttt{depth} =i))$, i.e., ensures we always eventually reach divers at a given depth. \end{itemize}

 The initial shield can be synthesized from the formal specifications $\langle \mathcal{A}, \mathcal{G} \rangle$ using Spectra \cite{maoz2021spectra}.
 The maximum oxygen level and depth are 64 and 92 respectively in the Seaquest environment.
 Under the initial assumed oxygen depletion rate of 1 (8 times greater than in the original emulator), this allows us to still reach divers of any depth without running out of oxygen.